filipesilva/fdb/README.md

 - mount: the name a folder on disk has on the db, and that's being watched
 - repl/query file: evaluates code or db queries on file save, outputs result to a sibling file
+- reader: a fn that takes a file and returns data from it as edn, which is loaded into the db
 - metadata: extra data about a file you add in a sibling .meta.edn file
-- reader: a fn that take a file and returns data from it as edn
 - trigger: fn in metadata called reactively as the db changes
 - call spec/arg: how fns are specified for readers and triggers, and the argument they take